 Central SEA authority

 The Benin Environmental Agency (ABE) is the central EA authority that has the mandate to implement the different stages of the SEA procedure.
-It reports to the Ministry of Environment and Conservation of Nature (previously the Ministry of Environment, Habitat and Town Planning) which provides the legal framework for environmental protection and is responsible for main decision-making during the SEA process.
+It reports to the Ministry responsible for the Environment which provides the legal framework for environmental protection and is responsible for main decision-making during the SEA process.
 However, ABE has corporate status and is financially independent.

 Initiator of the SEA